Muniramakrishnan/Random-Quiz/README.md

 ## Author

-This Random Quiz Mini Project was created by [Your Name].
+This Random Quiz Mini Project was created by [Muniramakrishnan].

 ## License